nion-software/nionswift-instrumentation-kit/docs/scanning.rst

 During acquisition, function calls to the scan device can easily take more than 50ms.
 For this reason, most of the examples on this page should be run from a thread other than the main UI thread.

-In addition, some function calls may require the UI thread to be running separately in order to complete.
+In addition, some function calls may _require_ the UI thread to be running separately in order to complete.
 These functions must be called from a thread and are noted separately.

-Python code run in the Console are run on the main UI thread.
+Python code run in the Console is run on the main UI thread.
 It is useful for experimentation and most examples on this page will run in the Console, although if something goes wrong, there is no way to recover other than restarting Nion Swift.

-Python code run using Run Script is run on a separate thread and the examples on this page can all be run using that mechanism unless otherwise noteed.
+Python code run using Run Script is run on a separate thread and the examples on this page can all be run using that mechanism unless otherwise noted.

 Python code run in plug-ins will need to create its own threads and run these examples from those threads.